-Learners will discover individual and collective responsibility for maintaining the health of the Great Lakes Basin.
+Learners explore individual and collective responsibility for maintaining the health of the Great Lakes Basin or local water resources.

 The learner will:

-- analyze content of the reading book, A River Ran Wild.
+- analyze content of the reading book by Lynn Cherry, A River Ran Wild.

-- identify citizen responsibility for the Great Lakes Basin.
+- identify citizen responsibility for the Great Lakes Basin or local water system.

-- develop concept of community capital as applied to Great Lakes Basin.
+- develop concept of community capital as applied to local water resources.

 - identify reasons for maintaining water quality.